 Brad Borland is a strength & conditioning specialist, cancer survivor and the founder of WorkoutLab.

 The devil’s in the details as the old saying goes.
 Sometimes the tiniest detail or the smallest adjustment can move mountains when it comes to our diet and training goals.
-We so haphazardly tend to think we need constant overhauls in order for our eating plans to cultivate the type of change we want to see.
+We so haphazardly tend to think we need constant overhauls in order for our

 Do you see yourself as that type?
 The type that feels the need to wipe the slate completely clean regarding your diet?
 Do you find that when faced with a difficult circumstance or roadblock that you must make a big change in order the see results again?